hydrogen tanks with a photovoltaic plant in front

 More about the PtX Platform

 In addition to good framework conditions, targeted government support is required to establish PtX technology on an industrial scale and worldwide.
-This is because the green hydrogen economy is characterised by global value creation and trade networks, with substantial involvement from developing countries and emerging economies.
-Further financing from KfW Group complements the promotion of the Development Fund.
+This is because the green hydrogen economy is characterised by global value chains and trade corridors, with substantial involvement from developing countries and emerging economies.
+Further financing from KfW Group complements the promotion of the development fund.
 This provides optimal support for countries in the Global South to pilot this crucial future technology and accelerates its global market adoption.

 Further information on the Power-to-X Development Fund